 - Outlier Examples: obsessive-compulsive Disorder (OCD), passive aggressive disorder

 - Extend to Many: make interactions fun instead of obligatory, provide periods of time for relaxation, contemplation, and knowledge transfer

 - Outlier Examples: This includes both alcoholism and drug addiction

 - Extend to Many: exclusion of gambling or drugs as an interactive device in order to advance the plot

 - Autistic/ Pervasive Developmental Disorders

 - Outlier Examples: Mental disabilities which affect communication, cognitive skills, behavior, and social skills including Autism

 - Extend to Many: intensity variability, guide attention, vary thresholds, balance realism with abstraction

 “Each person with autism will have a set of traits all in different areas of the spectrum.
 The areas where they don’t have a trait will function no differently to a neurotypical brain, but may be affected by circumstances.
-In example, I am good at making conversation 9language).
-But I get sensory overload in loud and crowded spaces, which makes conversation very hard for me.” – R. Burgess
+In example, I am good at making conversation language, but I get sensory overload in loud and crowded spaces, which makes conversation very hard for me.” – R. Burgess

 The Worlds We Build